 Pick the Safest Route, Not the Fastest

 Getting to the car quickly is not always the best for your children’s safety.
+You may be tempted to find the spot closest to the building entrance.
 Instead of picking the fastest route, try to find the path that provides the most visibility!
 Many parking lot accidents happen when a driver is backing out because of poor visibility and blind spots, so staying in sight as much as possible is best.

 Try staying in the main aisle for as long as you can.
 Walking between cars makes it difficult to see you, and it can get easy to lose kiddos in the maze!
 If possible, try to walk in front of cars too, rather than behind them.